Diurem/Diurem/README.md

 # About Me

 My name is AJ, and I'm an aspiring data scientist in the IoT field.
 I'm passionate about leveraging data to improve business outcomes and drive innovation.
-In my free time, I enjoy travexling, reading, and experimenting with new coding frameworks.
+In my free time, I enjoy traveling, reading, and experimenting with new coding frameworks.

 ## My Stacks